shazow/whatsabi/README.md

 Guess an ABI from an Ethereum contract address, even if it's unverified.

-We started with parsing EVM bytecode to find 4-byte `JUMPI` instructions, but one thing led to another and now we're a bit more sophisticated.
+WhatsABI does bounded-complexity static analysis to disassemble EVM bytecode and map out the possible call flows, which allows us to discover function selectors and other metadata about the contract.

 We can also look up the 4-byte selectors on APIs like [4byte.directory](https://www.4byte.directory/) to discover possible original